 Our Research Priorities

 Melbourne School of Population and Global Health research is encompassed within several broad Research Priorities.
 This multidisciplinary approach aims to increase the opportunities for researchers to collaborate on projects that span common themes.

-An overview of the research Centres & Institutes within the Melbourne School of Population and Global Health and the project work being carried out by them.
+An overview of the research in our Centres & Institutes within the Melbourne School of Population and Global Health and the project work being carried out by them.

 Human Ethics Advisory Group